On the integral cohomology of real toric manifolds: Introduction

 Toric varieties in algebraic geometry have deep connections with combinatorics, commutative algebra, symplectic geometry, and topology.
 A \emph{toric variety} $X$ of dimension $n$ is a normal complex algebraic variety containing an algebraic torus $(\Cc^*)^n$ as a Zariski open subset, such that the action of the torus on itself extends to the whole variety.
 Nonsingular complete (smooth compact in the usual topology) toric varieties are also called \emph{toric manifolds}.
 The classification theorem of toric varieties says that there is a bijective correspondence between the isomorphism classes of complex $n$-dimensional toric manifolds and complete nonsingular fans in $\Rr^n$.
 In particular, a projective toric manifold $X$ is built up from the normal fan of a simple $n$-polytope $P_X\subset \Rr^n$, known as a \emph{lattice Delzant polytope}.

 In \cite{DJ91}, Davis and Januszkiewicz introduced a topological generalization of projective toric manifolds, which have become known as \emph{quasitoric manifolds}.
-A quasitoric manifold is a closed smooth $2n$-manifold $M$ with a locally standard $T^n$-action (i.e., it is locally isomorphic to the standard action of $T^n=(S^1)^n$ on $\Rr^{2n}$) such that the orbit space $M/T^n$ can be identified with a combinatorial simple $n$-polytope.
+A quasitoric manifold is a closed smooth $2n$-manifold $M$ with a locally standard $T^n$-action (i.e., it is locally isomorphic to the standard action of $T^n=(S^1)^n$ on $\Rr^{2n}$) such that the orbit space $M/T^n$ can be identified with a simple $n$-polytope.

-The topology of toric (quasitoric) manifolds have some good properties.
-For example, the cohomology of toric (quasitoric) manifolds can be descibed nicely as a quotient ring of a polynomial ring.
-The formula for the integral cohomology rings of toric manifolds was obtained by Jurkiewicz \cite{Jur80} (for projective case) and Danilov \cite{Dan78} (for general case), and a similar formula for quasitoric manifolds was proved by Davis and Januszkiewicz \cite{DJ91}.
+The topology of toric (quasitoric) manifolds has some good properties.
+For example, the cohomology of toric (quasitoric) manifolds can be described nicely as a quotient ring of a polynomial ring.
+The formula for the integral cohomology rings of toric manifolds was obtained by Jurkiewicz \cite{Jur80} (for the projective case) and Danilov \cite{Dan78} (for the general case), and a similar formula for quasitoric manifolds was proved by Davis and Januszkiewicz \cite{DJ91}.

 In toric topology, there are also real analogs of these toric spaces.
 For example, the real locus $X^{\Rr}$ of a toric manifold $X$ of complex dimension $n$ is a nonsingular real variety of dimension $n$, called a \emph{real toric manifold}.
 The real analog of a quasitoric manifold is a closed smooth manifold of dimension $n$ with a locally standard action of $(\Zz/2)^n=(S^0)^n\subset (\Rr^*)^n$, called a \emph{small cover}.